Mars Resources

 Elsevier, 2019, 407 pages

-This book is a vital reference for future missions, including the European Space Agency’s ExoMars mission and NASA’s Mars 2020 rover, looking for evidence of life on Mars and the potential for habitability and human exploration of the martian crust.
+This book is a vital reference for Mars missions, including the European Space Agency’s ExoMars mission and NASA’s Mars 2020 rover, looking for evidence of life on Mars and the potential for habitability and human exploration of the martian crust.
 Mars science is rapidly evolving with new data being returned from the planet daily.
-This book presents chapters written by experts who currently focus on the topic, providing readers with a fresh, up-to-date, and accurate view.
+This book presents chapters written by experts who currently focus on the topic, providing readers with a fresh and accurate view.

 Dynamic Mars: Recent and Current Landscape Evolution of the Red Planet